ethpm/ethpm-spec/README.md

 This URI defines the chain on which the `SafeMathLib` library was deployed.
-The first hash you see, `41941023680923e0fe4d74a34bdac8141f2540e3ae90623718e47d66d1ca4a2d` is the genesisi block hash for the Ropsten test network.
+The first hash you see, `41941023680923e0fe4d74a34bdac8141f2540e3ae90623718e47d66d1ca4a2d` is the genesis block hash for the Ropsten test network.
 The later hash `1e96de11320c83cca02e8b9caf3e489497e8e432befe5379f2f08599f8aecede` is the block hash for block numbr 168,238 from the Ropsten chain.